Apostolos-Daniel/toli-io-personal-website/content/post/software-engineer-vs-dev.md

 It struck me that this description really doesn't paint the real picture of what a software engineer does in 2020.
 I'd probably argue that it never really paid any justice to the role of a software engineer to focus on the programming aspect of the role.

-I don't code primarily in C# - well, not anymore.
+I don't code primarily in C# - well, not any more.

 I am not a 'programming' enthusiast.

-I am not that passionate about basketball anymore - although I have been my whole life.
+I am not that passionate about basketball any more - although I have been my whole life.

 I am a software engineer though.